AngieC96/Algorithmic_Design/README.md

 2^20	0.000110 (KO)	0.000110 (KO)	0.000075 (KO)
 ```

 The first column in the output report the size of the tested array.
 The remaining columns in the output report the execution-time in seconds of the implementations of sorting algorithms.
 Whenever the resulting arrays are not sorted (e.g., due to a bug) the word "KO" follows the execution-time.
-Since the algorithms are not implemented in the repository, `test_sorting` initially reports 0 seconds for all of the algorithms and all the resulting arrays (but the best case for insertion sort and the worst case for quick sort which are already ordered) are not sorted.

-In order to better compare quick sort and heap sort on the random cases, a futher set of tests on larger arrays are also performed.
+In order to better compare quick sort and heap sort on the random cases, a further set of tests on larger arrays are also performed.